simone-bombari/simone-bombari.github.io/_pages/about.md

 It's still quite lame right?
 Will get more interesting in some time, I promise!

 I am a PhD student at [IST Austria](https://ist.ac.at/en/home/), happy and lucky to be supervised by Professor [Marco Mondelli](http://marcomondelli.com/).
-I really enjoy the following research topics
+Right now, I really enjoy the following research topics

 * Theoretical Machine Learning
 * Information Theory